allianceauth/allianceauth/docs/installation/services/market.md

  - `database_name` to `alliance_market`
  - `database_user` to your MySQL user (usually `allianceserver`)
  - `database_password` to your MySQL user password
- - email settings, eg gmail
+ - email settings, eg Gmail/Mailgun etc.

 Edit `app/config/config.yml` and add the following: